Planning a city trip in Florence Italy? Then you should definitely check out these tips on how to spend 3 perfect days in Florence.

 9 – Piazzale Michelangelo

 Last but not least experience a sunset on Piazzale Michelangelo.
+One of the most stunning squares in Italy.
 Here you have the best panoramic view over Florence.
 Take a break on the stairs to admire the sunset over the skyline of this amazing city.
 Don’t forget to bring a bottle of wine to have an aperitivo.

 Don’t forget to watch the compilation video about our city trip in Florence and our stay in hotel NH collection Firenze Porta Rossa.